MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/sap-hana/sap-hana-encryption.md

 3. Create a hidden directory with the name _.__ssl_if one doesn't already exist.

-4. Execute the following command:
+4. Run the following command:

     **sapgenpse gen_pse -p cert.pse -r csr.txt -k GN-dNSName:\<_HOSTNAME with FQDN_> "CN=\<_HOSTNAME with FQDN_>, O=\<_organization_>, C=\<_country_>"**